 There are several ways to apply for jobs for the 2020 Census.
 The most direct way is to use the internet link to 2020 Census Jobs or go to https://2020census.gov/jobs.
 You can also contact your local Oregon Employment Department office and request assistance.
 Job applicants will apply online and should have their detailed work history, education, and personal history prepared.
 The application process goes through the USAJobs website and applicants will need to create a secure account.

-The Census Bureau has set wages for the census taker positions though, and they vary by county.
-The pay in Multnomah County is $18.00 per hour, and in Baker and Jackson counties it is $14.50 per hour.
+The Census Bureau has already set wages for the Census taker positions though, and they vary by county.
 Pay rates are published on the Census Bureau website for all Oregon counties.
-Jobs in counties in the Willamette Valley and along the north coast generally paid $17.50 per hour; elsewhere in the state the same jobs paid $14.50 per hour.
+The pay in Multnomah County is $18.00 per hour.
+Jobs in counties in the Willamette Valley and along the north coast generally paid $17.50 per hour.
+Elsewhere in the state the same jobs paid $14.50 per hour.
 Wages have also been set for a few other positions and offices.
 Office clerks will make $13.50 to $14.50 per hour, office operations supervisors will make $17.50 to $18.50 per hour.

 Working for the Census Bureau provides an opportunity to help make the 2020 Census an accurate and complete count.
 There are many reasons our nation needs to be counted completely and accurately.
 The count happens every 10 years and it influences how more than $675 billion from more than 100 federal programs are distributed to states and localities each year.
-The 2020 Census numbers will affect Medicaid, school lunch programs, community development grants, road and school construction, medical services, and business locations.
+The 2020 Census numbers will effect Medicaid, school lunch programs, community development grants, road and school construction, medical services, and business locations.